uiuc-sst/minicourse/README.md

 # 2020 minicourse
-coding and sharing examples for the UIUC SST group minicourses
+Coding and sharing examples for the UIUC SST group 2020 speech tools minicourse.